NVIDIA-RTX/Streamline/docs/ProgrammingGuideNIS.md

 ```

 > **IMPORTANT:**
-> Plase note that **host is responsible for restoring the command buffer(list) state** after calling `slEvaluateFeature`.
+> Please note that **host is responsible for restoring the command buffer(list) state** after calling `slEvaluateFeature`.
 For more details on which states are affected please see [restore pipeline section](./ProgrammingGuideManualHooking.md#70-restoring-command-listbuffer-state)